-Why Chromebooks - Oshkosh's students have more voice and choice, while both teachers and students are accountable to academic standards. - Chromebooks help students access materials at the level they want each day, leading to better behavior and higher grades. - With regular access to Chromebooks, teachers redesigned classes to enable students to learn reading, writing and speaking through personalized research, projects, and presentations on topics of their choice.
-Oshkosh, WI Results Oshkosh's embrace of Chromebooks and G Suite for Education led to improved student outcomes.
+Oshkosh's embrace of Chromebooks and Google Workspace for Education led to improved student outcomes.
 The improvements are supported by data that's presented to the community twice a year (and will soon be available via a real-time dashboard).
 In 2014-2015 World Literature classes using traditional instructional methods, 42 out of 56 students (75%) passed, while 40 of 49 (82%) students passed traditional English classes.
 In classes using new instructional methods, 78 out of 83 students (94%) passed World Literature and 64 of 66 (97%) students passed the updated English courses.

 "When students have choices, the culture in my classroom changes.
 Students want to be here and to learn, which results in a better climate and higher scores," says Malary Hill, an English teacher at West High School.
-As David Gundlach, Deputy Superintendent at the Oshkosh Area School District, explains, "combining G Suite for Education with Chromebooks gave us a truly seamless, efficient, effective, and innovative learning system that supports our personalized learning environment.
-There is no way we could do this without using Chromebooks and G Suite for Education."
+As David Gundlach, Deputy Superintendent at the Oshkosh Area School District, explains, "combining Google Workspace for Education with Chromebooks gave us a truly seamless, efficient, effective, and innovative learning system that supports our personalized learning environment.
+There is no way we could do this without using Chromebooks and Google Workspace for Education."